 fishing the monnow

-the monnow, one of the larger wye tributaries, flows down through grosmont and skenfrith, (past the bell's front door) before entering the wye at monmouth. the monnow rises in the upland area of the black mountains, but over much of its length it flows through a gentle fertile valley. salmon can now ascend the monnow, due to the newly installed weir at osbaston (just above monmouth) - thanks to nick james for updating us! the monnow is a mixed fishery, with wild brown trout and grayling as well as coarse fish.
+the monnow, one of the larger wye tributaries, flows down through grosmont and skenfrith, (past the bell's front door) before entering the wye at monmouth. the monnow rises in the upland area of the black mountains, but over much of its length it flows through a gentle fertile valley. salmon can now ascend the monnow, due to the newly installed weir at osbaston (just above monmouth). the monnow is a mixed fishery, with wild brown trout and grayling as well as coarse fish.

 fishing the usk

 the usk valley, with its backdrop of the brecon beacons, contains a wealth of wildlife and scenic beauty. it is also one of wales's finest game-fishing rivers. the river is fast-flowing and heavily wooded in its upper reaches, becoming a little more gentle and open as it passes brecon and crickhowell, but it is still a very lively river even at abergavenny. historically, the river usk has been one wales's top salmon rivers. it is also famed for its wild brown trout.

 fishing the wye

 there is some very good trout and grayling fishing on the middle wye and some of the upper tributaries, notably the marteg, provide lively sport for smallish but truly wild brown trout. reservoirs in the wye catchment provide good sport, some offering first class wild trout fishing in beautiful surroundings. on the lower wye, coarse fishing is very good and some specimen river pike have been caught there in recent years. there are also several good stillwater coarse fisheries in the lower wye valley.